 Even if the plant supplier such as Elematic has a professional project organization and a dedicated project manager, you will also need your own project manager.
 The project manager should have extensive experience as they have a key role in the successful completion of the project.
 They handle the whole project, including communication and co-operation with the production line supplier and also with all other related parties.
 To keep the project in schedule and avoid mistakes in the implementation, a skilled team – engineers, mechanics, welders, electricians, etc. – with enough manpower is also a must-have.
 Do not forget to arrange proper tools and equipment, for example a tachymeter, to the site.
 Your project manager and at least some of the team members must have good command of the English language.

 4. Make sure that the infrastructure for the production lines is on schedule

 Precast production line installation cannot begin before the building and, in particular, its floor and ground structures are finished.
 Furthermore, before the test runs can start, the plant site will need to have a proper, continuous feed for electricity, water and compressed air.
 Waste water handling, sewerage and lighting in the premises are also needed.

 5. Ensure that you have personnel and all raw materials available for commissioning

-Of course, if you work with us, we will go through all these points with you and make sure that your project proceeds on time and in professional manner.
+Of course, if you work with us, we will go through all these points with you and make sure that your project proceeds on time and in a professional manner.
 But I hope this helps you in pre-planning the project on your side – together we will make your project a success and get your precast plant running as smooth and as fast as possible!

 Ari Syrjä, Project Manager

-Read more about our projects:
+Read more about precast plant projects: